 Q: What PSI do paintball markers use?

-A: Most paintball guns use high-pressure air tanks or HPA that store air or compressed nitrogen at varying pressures ranging from 3000-4500 PSI.
+A: Most good paintball guns use high-pressure air tanks or HPA that store air or compressed nitrogen at varying pressures ranging from 3000-4500 PSI.
 This high pressure is used to shoot the paintball using a regulator.

 Q: How long does a paintball gun last?